Updated on July 19, 10:56 a.m. (GMT+8): Updated to reflect Season 4 changes and the addition of the Phalanx faction.

-Warzone 2.0 drops on November 16, bringing with it a brand new battle royale map and a new game mode modeled after games like Escape from Tarkov.
+Warzone 2.0 brings with it a brand new battle royale map and a new game mode modeled after games like Escape from Tarkov.

 The extraction-style mode has been dubbed DMZ, where players have free rein to complete faction-based missions in Al Mazrah, take on additional side objectives, or engage with enemy Operators and AI combatants.
 They can also search for valuable loot, with the ultimate goal of fighting to survive until exfiltration.